 Battleship Texas - 1898

-All of us know the ship anchored at the San Jacinto Battleground, but did you know there was Battleship Texas that came before it?
+All of us know the ship that was anchored at the San Jacinto Battleground for decades, but did you know there was a Battleship Texas that came before it?

 The original Battleship Texas was launched in 1892, twenty years before the current ship was built.